 An increased use of portable computing devices and the internet allows Citrix Workspace users to work from almost any location and on any device.
 The challenge with this flexibility is that, remote access exposes sensitive data to security risks through cyber-criminal activities like data exfiltration, theft, vandalism, and service disruptions.
 Employees within organizations are also likely to contribute to this damage.

 To enhance the security aspect and to ensure a better user experience, Citrix Analytics introduces the solution of continuous risk assessment.
-This solution protects your data from both external cyber criminals and malicious insiders by ensuring that the CVAD user’s risk exposure remains the same as it was when verified during the initial stage, without requiring the user to prove it every time.
+This solution protects your data from both external cyber criminals and malicious insiders by ensuring that the risk exposure of the users who are using Citrix Virtual Apps and Desktops or Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) remains the same as it was when verified during the initial stage, without requiring the user to prove it every time.
 This solution is achieved by continuously assessing a risky event during a session and by automatically applying actions to prevent the organization’s resources from further misuse.

 Consider a user Adam Maxwell, who was able to access a network for the first time after multiple failed sign-in attempts from an unusual location that is contrary to their usual behavior.
 Also, the location has a track record of cyber attacks.
 In this scenario, you are required to take immediate action to avoid Adam’s account from further misuse.
 You can lock Adam’s account and notify him about the action taken.
 This action might temporarily create service disruptions to the user’s account.
 The user can contact the administrator for assistance to restore the account.